kevinszuchet/kevinszuchet/README.md

 Nowadays, I'm working as a Full Stack Developer in [Producteca](producteca.com) using amazing technologies such as __Node.js__, __React__, __MongoDB__, C#, .NET, __Docker__, and __Kubernetes__.

-Also, I'm doing a training on how to become a Data Scientist in [ITC](https://www.itc.tech/) and I-m learning a lot of stuff.
+Also, I'm doing a training on how to become a Data Scientist in [ITC](https://www.itc.tech/) and I'm learning a lot of stuff.
 - Web Scraping with __Python__ and Data Visualizations.
 - EDA, Data Preprocessing, Feature Engineering, and Feature Extraction.
 - Machine Learning Modeling, Evaluation, and Optimization.